publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schVI/ptB/m__us_usc_t20_s7515.md

     “(iv) counseling and guidance for Native Hawaiian secondary students who have the potential to receive scholarships; and

-    “(v) faculty development activities designed to promote the matriculation of Native Hawaiian students;”
+    “(v) faculty development activities designed to promote the matriculation of Native Hawaiian students;”.

     Subsec. (a)(4).
 [Pub.
 L. 114–95][/us/pl/114/95], § 6003(c)(1)(C), struck out par.
 (4).
 Text read as follows: